spilliams/node-float/README.md

 For more detail on specific endpoints and parameters, check out the [wiki page](https://github.com/spilliams/node-float/wiki/Endpoints).

-## Roadmap

-Planned features for v1.0.0

-- complete access to all endpoints of Float API

-Other ideas?

-- rate-limit-monitor.
-Float's limit is 200 req/min.

 ## Other Stuff

 - Implementation mimics that of [harvest](https://github.com/log0ymxm/node-harvest).